Tebaks/CPU-Emulator/README.md

 - MUL "number" : Multiply number and accumulator and store to accumulator.
 - MULM "memory": Multiply accumulator and memory and store to accumulator.
 - HALT: End of the program.

+## Test
+Test app that computes the sum of the numbers between 0 to 20